1979 Mississauga train derailment: Background

 In 1979, Mississauga, a suburb of Toronto, had a population of approximately 217,000 people.
 Over 46,000 city residents left the city for employment, while over 30,000 would enter the city from elsewhere.
-Ontario Highway 401 and Queen Elizabeth Way highway passed through the city, and every household had at least one vehicle for transportation.
+Ontario Highway 401 and Queen Elizabeth Way highway passed through the city, and most households had at least one vehicle for transportation.

 Various events in the Peel Region, which includes Mississauga, prior to the derailment, caused emergency services to plan for various disasters.
 This included a natural gas explosion in 1969, necessitating the evacuation of 200 people, and the Air Canada Flight 621 plane crash on July 5, 1970, northeast of Malton International Airport (now known as Toronto Pearson International Airport.
-In 1974, five police forces merged together to create the Peel Regional Police.
+In 1974, five police forces merged to create the Peel Regional Police.
 The enlarged police force was able to assign senior personnel to create and coordinate specialised disaster plans with other agencies.
 Emergency plans were used in 1978 when an arsonist set fire to an oil refinery, causing 3,000 people to be evacuated from the surrounding area, and then when Air Canada Flight 189 crashed upon takeoff.

-A few year prior, the chief of police for the Peel Region was in charge of managing a hijacking at Malton International Airport (now known as Toronto Pearson International Airport).
+A few years prior, the chief of police for the Peel Region was in charge of managing a hijacking at Malton International Airport (now known as Toronto Pearson International Airport).
 He felt ill-prepared for the event, and afterwards organised emergency plans for various potential events in the region.
 This caused Peel to be one of the few regions in Ontario with a well-developed plan should an emergency happen, including a general evacuation plan for the city.
 Prior to this incident, the evacuation plan was implemented on a smaller scale during a major tank farm fire in the Mississauga community of Port Credit.
 Other agencies, such as Mississauga Transit, Mississauga Red Cross and Metro Toronto Ambulance, coordinated with Peel Region police during the implementation of emergency plans during various events in the region and found them satisfactory.
 The plan assumed that the Mississauga Fire and Emergency Services would act independently from the police.
 Peel Region police officers were required to know the various plans to be promoted within the force, causing most police officers to be knowledgeable of the plan's contents.

 The evacuation plan consisted of four main elements: establishing a perimeter around the danger area and a further one out as a control area, the establishment of an emergency operations centre in a mobile van between the two perimeters, the establishment of an on-site commander, and a media centre between the two perimeters to disseminate information to the public.